 I have to say, I'm still pretty shocked as to why (at the time of my writing) this classic King Hu movie has yet to get restored and released on Blu-ray!
 I thought Eureka Video would have been all over this given their previous releases from the director, but it looks like The Valiant Ones could stay lost a little longer for some bizarre reason.
 And it's certainly not because it's a bad film – quite the opposite in fact – with the 1975 production popping up at the height of his popularity after the success of films like Come Drink With Me, Dragon Inn, A Touch Of Zen, and The Fate Of Lee Khan.
 It should also be recognised for having such a great cast on board with future stars in extra roles and mostly that of pirates, like Sammo Hung (who also choreographed the fight action), Yuen Wah, Corey Yuen Kwai, Mars, Yuen Mui, Stephen Tung Wai, Yuen Biao, Billy Chan, Peter Chan, and even Jackie Chan who, as legend has it, was in need of the work and was given the chance to play many roles throughout – but only if he kept his face hidden from the camera.
 Interestingly enough, Jackie's old master of drunken boxing himself and father of the Yuen Clan, Simon Yuen Siu Tin, appears as a pirate bowman which was great to see.
 Of course, I'm not forgetting about the main cast such as the wonderful Roy Chiao as General Yu, who puts his team of warriors together which includes the beautiful Hsu Feng and great Pai Ying, as the husband and wife duo sent out to project the travelling chief.
 Hsu clearly enjoyed her time with King Hu and no doubt appreciated his gamble on her when she debuted in the director's classic, Dragon Inn.
 From there, Feng returned for the stunningly filmed A Touch Of Zen and again for The Fate Of Lee Khan, before returning for The Valiant Ones.
 Of course, Hsu Feng starred in a host of kung fu films over the years due to her success courtesy of King Hu projects including The Invincible Sword, Duel At Forest, 18 Shaolin Disciples, Dragon Gate (which was penned by King Hu), The Face Behind The Mask, To Kill With Intrigue and many more including more King Hu titles.
 The great Pai Ying, who debuted alongside Feng in Dragon Inn, pretty much followed the same path returning to join her in further King Hu adventures as well as starring in a host of other kung fu classics.
 From The Angry River with Angela Mao Ying to Hapkido, and A Fistful Of Talons to Royal Warriors, Pai Ying fast became a recognisable face of kung fu cinema and went on to star in over 100 titles through to 2001.
 Popular bad guy Han Ying Chieh who starred in The Eagles Claw, The Big Boss, Fist Of Fury, A Man Called Tiger, New Fist Of Fury, and many more – also co-stars, along with other veteran names of the kung fu world such as Lee Man Tai, Lau Kong, Yuen Ting, Yeung Wai (Bruce Kong), and Hao Li Jen, and many more.

 As well as turning in a great performance as Hakatatsu the Japanese pirate, a young Sammo Hung returns to choreograph for King Hu after their partnership in The Fate Of Lee Khan.
 Of course, the legend already had 5 years experience working as the martial arts director for over 20 titles including early Golden Harvest productions such as The Invincible Eight, The Angry River, Bandits From Shantung, Lady Whirlwind, When Taekwondo Strikes, and The Skyhawk for example.
 In The Valiant Ones, Sammo provides a wide range of exciting fight scenes that utilise the skills of his Peking Opera School brothers, most of who play accompanying pirates, with fast and furious swordplay that keeps the viewers glued to the screen and doesn't disappoint.
-On top of that, the film is beautifully captured by Chris Chen Ching Chu – a cinematographer who has lensed many classics including Bruce Lee's The Big Boss and Fist Of Fury, Jimmy Wang Yu's A Man Called Tiger, A Queen's Ransom, and The Killer Meteors, Lo Lei's Back Alley Princess and Half A Loaf Of Kung Fu, and once again with Jackie Chan for Dragon Lord.
+On top of that, the film is beautifully captured by Chris Chen Ching Chu – a cinematographer who has lensed many classics including Bruce Lee's The Big Boss and Fist Of Fury, Jimmy Wang Yu and Lo Lei's A Man Called Tiger, A Queen's Ransom, The Killer Meteors, Back Alley Princess and Half A Loaf Of Kung Fu, and once again with Jackie Chan for Dragon Lord.
 Though I have to say, even with the poorer quality of this version I watched, the colours still pop with costumes and scenery which is what makes me even more excited to see a restored full HD version on Blu-ray someday soon.
 The Valiant Ones is somewhat of a different King Hu movie to those more often associated with his name, but it's an absolute cracker and one that's well worth seeing!

 Overall: Another one of King Hu's finest, The Valiant Ones is a classic kung fu adventure that makes for a fun watch!